Common and Russian Dandelions: Nutrition, Latex, and Rubber

 Scientists have found a way to block the quick coagulation of Russian dandelion latex, increasing the amount of latex that can be removed.
 The latex coagulates when exposed to air due to the rapid production of polymers, a process called polymerization.
 An enzyme called polyphenoloxidase (or polyphenol oxidase) is responsible for the polymerization.

 Scientist can stop the action of polyphenoloxidase by infecting the dandelion with a genetically engineered virus.
 The virus removes the section of genetic code in the dandelion's DNA that is responsible for the production of the polymerization enzyme.
 The genetically altered plants provide four to five times as much liquid latex as the plants that are not genetically altered.
-The scientists are breeding the altered plants and are trying to create large populations of dandelions that lack the problem segment of DNA.
+The scientists are breeding the altered plants and are trying to create large populations of dandelions that lack the problematic segment of DNA.

 Some researchers are trying to improve the yield of latex from Russian dandelions in a different way.
 They look for natural strains of dandelion that produce slightly more latex than other strains and then selectively breed the high-latex producers with other high-latex producers.
 They repeat this process in each generation of dandelion plants.

-Natural Rubber From Russian Dandelions
+Natural Rubber from Russian Dandelions

 The video above describes Russian dandelion rubber production by a German company.
 People in other countries are also growing the dandelions on an experimental basis, including people in the United States and Canada.

-Inulin Production From Russian Dandelions
+Inulin Production from Russian Dandelions

 Russian dandelions are being cultivated for other reasons besides their ability to make latex.
 They contain a large amount of inulin, a carbohydrate that is being added to a growing number of processed foods.
 Some people confuse inulin with insulin, but they are different substances.
 Inulin is a carbohydrate while insulin is a hormone that regulates the blood sugar level.
+At the moment, most commercial inulin is produced from chicory, a relative of dandelions.

 Inulin is mildly sweet but doesn't raise the blood sugar level.
 This makes it useful for diabetics.
 It can improve the taste and texture of foods and is sometimes used as a sugar or fat substitute.
 Inulin also promotes calcium absorption and is used in a medical test that assesses kidney function.
 In addition, it can be fermented to make ethanol, which can then be used as a fuel.